 ARI LAUREL

-Her work has appeared in Ninth Letter, Passages North, Blue Mesa Review, The Conium Review, The Toast, Duende, and more.
+Her work has appeared in Ninth Letter, Passages North, Blue Mesa Review, The Conium Review and more.
 Her short story “Farewell Address to the Last Mango in the Pacific Northwest” won first place in Blue Mesa Review’s 2021 Summer Fiction contest.
-This story is currently part of a larger project.
+Her short story “Cascadia Farming Fable” was shortlisted for the 2025 Letter Review Unpublished Books prize.
+Both stories are currently part of a larger project.